pwnjack/gulpfile-bower/README.md

     gulp watch

 When you have to get back to work on your project after you restarted your computer, or after the terminal throws an error, or for any other reason that may have interrupted the initial watch task, run it again with this command.

+## The Gulpfile

+This script is all about the gulpfile.js, if you want to customize it, have a look at the [gulpfile.js](/gulpfile.js), it's nicely inline-commented for your pleasure.
+Go deep and discover the power of [gulp](http://gulpjs.com/) and all the fast growing [plugins list](/http://gulpjs.com/plugins/), just awesome.